axelvaldez/radical-companies/_posts/2024/escape-from-freedom/2024-12-26-escape-from-freedom.markdown

   <p>The abolition of external domination seemed to be not only a necessary but also a sufficient condition to attain the cherished goal: freedom of the individual.</p>
   <p id="_signature">Eric Fromm, <em>Escape from Freedom</em></p>
  </div>
  <p>But it was not freedom for <em>all</em> individuals in the US.
 It was really freedom for a specific class of wealthy land-owner and slave-owner Europeans.
-They did all this while they looked down at,</p>
+They wrote this while they looked down at,</p>
   <ul>
    <li>Poor Europeans (unreliable)</li>
    <li>American Indians (hostile)</li>